gray rectangle with angle

 Each item should be in working condition in case of an emergency stop.

 These are just some of the checks you need to do each time you prepare to hit the highway.
 Your pre-trip truck inspection checklist should include every aspect of your vehicle and its loads.
-Ensure you have all the necessary paperwork and documentation to prove the pre-trip inspection was done properly and retain copies for your records.
+Ensure you have all the necessary documentation and paperwork to prove the pre-trip inspection was completed correctly, and retain copies for your records.

 Once your pre-trip inspection is complete, you’re ready to hit the road and start making money!
-Find the highest paying loads with the Truckstop Load Board.
-Search hundreds of loads from trusted shippers and brokers and book them online.
+Find the highest-paying loads with the Truckstop Load Board.
+Search hundreds of loads from trusted shippers and brokers and book the loads that meet your needs.

 Get a free demo of the load board that delivers more.